srpss/angular-simple-example-project-forum/README.md

  It should include all dependancies.
 It was uploaded in Git with node_module. (but if something is missing should be installed) cd client > npm i > ng serve cd server > npm i > npm start

+    Also you need to have MongoDB installed (very default settings).
+You would need internet access to use images.
 ## Architecture
 - Client - Angular
 - Server - Express, taken online, had it's own very basic api authentication